 Although this is not a frequently chosen option, I’ll lay down the details.
 If you’re someone that simply cannot handle public transit, you might want to explore the taxi scene.
 The thing is, road travel in Mexico City is highly unpredictable in terms of both traffic and fares.

 Be prepared to shell out at least 300 pesos one-way.
-Chances that are that fares will be even higher on your way back – thanks to the unending traffic.
+Chances are that fares will be even higher on your way back – thanks to the unending traffic.

-So, as an advice, try stepping out of your comfort zone.
+So, as advice, try stepping out of your comfort zone.
 Hop on to a metro – it really isn’t all the scary.

 When’s the Best Time to take a Xochimilco Day Tour?

 Xochimilco is completely different on weekends and weekdays.
 As per me, the best day for Xochimilco is Sunday, but it depends on your preferences.
 Here’s how Xochimilco on weekends and weekdays is different: